romenti/Quality_Online_Genealogies/README.md

 - Figures folder contains all the images in .jpeg format that are included in the paper

-  Further details on the context of each folder are included in README files that are included in each folder
+  Further details on the content of each folder are included in README files in each of the folders